eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- MSG.AI
 	- Keepers - Advanced Child Monitoring
 	- Neura - User Awareness with AI
++ skill set:
+	- Software Engineer, Model Inference
+	- Lamini AI is at the forefront of bringing LLMs to production.
+We are on a mission to help every company unlock the power of generative AI, by putting their own data to work.
+Our team is made up of highly experienced ML engineers and tech industry veterans and we’re backed by leading computing and technology companies.
+	- We are looking for a systems expert to be one of our founding engineers, who’s excited to reinvent programming languages with AI and enable a software engineering revolution powered by AI.
+We can teach you the AI part, as we’ve taught over 100k people around the world.
+	- You’ll be working directly with the founders, influencing the product direction, and playing a key role in leading and growing our team.
+	- Most of all, we’re looking for someone who is eager to iterate fast on building new ML cloud systems, and is hungry to build and own enormous contributions.
+	- 2+ Experience building and rapidly prototyping production cloud based software
+	- 2+ years of experience in researching or contributing to ML/DL systems and frameworks
+	- Strong coding skills (in at least one of Python and C++)
+	- Solid fundamentals in machine learning and deep learning topics
+	- Demonstrated fluency with data structures, algorithms, architecture, and agile software best practices in any language
+	- Desire to work in an inclusive and collaborative environment
+	- An interest in continually learning from others, teaching others, and digging into new challenges
+	- Desire to create speed of light training and inference systems for next-generation AI
+	- Deep technology expertise in machine learning systems, e.g. TinyML, Triton, CUDA, ROCm, Exo, MLIR, Halide, etc
+	- Software architect of a programming system or language
+	- Solid fundamentals in other computer science and computer engineering topics: algorithms and data structures, operating systems, computer architecture, etc.
+	- Experience with GPU architecture and programming: CUDA and its related libraries and toolkits (e.g., cuDNN, cuBLAS, CUTLASS, nvprof, Nsight Compute, Nsight Systems, etc.); ROCm and its related libraries and toolkits.
++ skill set:
+	- Machine Learning Engineer
+	- Lamini AI is at the forefront of bringing LLMs to production.
+We are on a mission to help every company unlock the power of generative AI, by putting their own data to work.
+Our team is made up of highly experienced ML engineers and tech industry veterans and we’re backed by leading computing and technology companies.
+	- We are looking for exceptionally talented Machine Learning Engineers to join our small team.
+You will be responsible for end-to-end ownership of scalable Machine Learning systems — from data pipelines, to training, to analyzing performance in a production environment.
+Since you’ll be joining an early-stage startup at the ground level, you’ll need to be able to wear multiple hats and thrive while working in a dynamic environment.
+	- Design and train new production-ready machine learning models.
+You will lead the development of new machine learning models and data pipelines.
+You will apply fundamental machine learning concepts to quickly iterate and debug model related issues and develop new techniques to handle unique cases with each customer.
+	- Collect, process and analyze data.
+A big part of our machine learning projects is understanding and analyzing the data.
+You must build pipelines and processes for cleaning and organizing data as well as build tools to help analyze data.
+You must also understand what types of data models are struggling with and use this analysis to propose solutions.
+	- Analyze and improve existing models.
+You will also be responsible for analyzing performance of our existing models and work to improve their accuracy by applying the latest published research, feature engineering and tuning of hyperparameters.
+	- At least 3 to 5+ years of professional experience designing, training, and deploying machine learning models
+	- Strong computer science foundation, including data structures, algorithms, and design patterns
+	- Expertise in Python demonstrated by implementing multiple medium to large-scale projects
+	- Proven ability to implement and debug machine learning models
+	- Excellent communication skills and the ability to have in-depth technical discussions with both the engineering team and business people
+	- Familiarity with machine learning frameworks and libraries (e.g., scikit-learn, Keras, TensorFlow, PyTorch)
+	- Industry experience with relational databases and SQL-based tools
+	- BSc in Computer Science, Mathematics or similar field; Master’s or Ph.D. degree is a plus
+	- Self-starter and comfortable working in an early-stage environment
+	- Experience with big data pipeline technologies such as BigQuery, SnowFlake, Spark, Kafka
+	- Research experience in machine learning or artificial intelligence related field
+	- Contributions to open source ML projects
+	- Experience working on logistics or shipping-related products
+	- Experience with Agile development
++ skill set:
+	- MACHINE LEARNING PLATFORM SOFTWARE ENGINEER
+	- Collaborate with data engineers, data scientists, and product teams to guide the translation of R&D prototypes into stable, testable, and maintainable production services
+	- Develop and deploy tools and services for our team to accelerate the production lifecycle and assessment of production readiness
+	- Help lead team members in executing continuous integration and continuous delivery (CI/CD) activities to release code into a Production environment
+	- Act as a consultant within the Science Organization on software engineering principles, code quality, and performance optimization techniques
+	- Apply software engineering rigor and best practices to machine learning, including CI/CD and automation
+	- Build model performance monitoring capabilities and data monitoring tools
+	- MS Computer Science, Engineering, Technology, Mathematics, Statistics, or related field with 3+ years of industry experience or BS + 5 years' experience
+	- Hands on coding experience with Python building end-to-end systems as an MLOps Engineer, Machine Learning Engineer, Software Engineer, or equivalent
+	- Experience in ML model development, orchestration, deployment, monitoring, support and creating and maintaining deployment pipelines with CI/CD tools
+	- Experience with cloud computing platforms like AWS, GCP, or other cloud providers developing with containers (e.g., Docker, Kubernetes) in cloud computing environments
+	- Experience with database, such as SparkSQL, MongoDB, SQL, and SQLite
+	- Exposure to deep learning approaches and modeling frameworks (Py Torch, TensorFlow, Keras, etc.)
+	- Experience building ML web service, such as Flask, JavaScript, HTML, and Django.· Familiarity with Kubeflow or similar platforms like MLflow or SageMaker
+	- Experience building and evaluating machine learning models
+	- Strong understanding of software testing, benchmarking, and continuous integration
+	- Experience mentoring and teaching software development best practices to data scientists
+	- Ability to translate complex technical concepts to collaborations, decision makers, and non-technical audiences
+	- The ideal candidate will have a passion for generating new ideas, be a proactive and quick learner, and be able to demonstrate creativity and innovation.
++ skill set:
+	- ALGORITHM ENGINEER (DEEP LEARNING)
+	- You will be responsible for research, development and deployment of real world deep learning solutions while building Computer Vision, Speech, Machine Learning, and Robotics
+	- Drive end to end data collection/annotation, model training and model evaluation
+	- Optimizing and accelerating deep learning algorithms on various Kneron platforms (SOC, edge, server etc) and accelerators (DSP, NPU etc).
+	- Improving model accuracy by understanding failures, finding redundancies in data and staying on top of the latest in model architectures and training algorithms.
+	- Contributing to the backend or edge infrastructure to scale model training and inference workload including training pipelines, evaluation, and model deployment
+	- MS or PhD in Computer Science/Engineering with 2+ years of professional experience or equivalent experience
+	- Strong background in at least one of area of machine learning, such asgenerative models (GANs, VAE, etc.), segmentation, object detection, human tracking
+	- Strong programming skills in Python and C/C++; strong software design skills
+	- Experience working with modern deep learning frameworks including OpenMMlab, Keras, Tensorflow, PyTorch, MXNet
+	- Experience with improving efficiency of AI algorithms for deployment
+	- Ability to multitask effectively in a dynamic environment
+	- Strong debugging, problem-solving and analytical skills
+	- Excellent interpersonal, written and oral communications skills
+	- Familiarity with building DL algorithms (neural architecture search, active learning, pruning, quantization etc) and working with data pipelines (ETL, data lake etc).
+	- Familiarity with scene understanding, learning 3D representations, synthetic data, temporal data in computer vision.
+	- Demonstrated software engineer experience via an internship, work experience, coding competitions, or widely used contributions in open-source repositories (e.g., GitHub)
+	- The ideal candidate will have a passion for generating new ideas, be a proactive and quick learner, and be able to demonstrate creativity and innovation.

 + Strong understanding of machine learning algorithms & principles (regression analysis, time series, probabilistic models, supervised classification and unsupervised learning), and their application
 + skill set for Machine Learning/Deep Learning Algorithm Engineer:
 	- Conduct research and development on machine learning, deep learning, and reinforcement learning models, including but not limited to basic algorithms and models, such as CNN, RNN, DNN, and DQN.